Renato Cellini: The New Orleans Opera Era (1954-1964)

-In 1964, in failing health, Cellini conducted for the last time (Aïda).
+In 1964, in failing health, Cellini conducted for the last time, giving two performances of Aïda featuring Lucille Udovick, Sandor Konya, Oralia Dominguez, Cesare Bardelli and Norman Treigle.
 He died on March 25, 1967 (Holy Saturday), in New Orleans at the age of 54, and is buried in Metairie Cemetery.
 In 2004 his widow, Giuseppina "Pinuccia," moved from New Orleans to Tennessee; she died in 2015.